google/gsocguides/pages/mentor/19-selecting_students_and_mentors.md

 ## Cheating and Proposals From Outer Space

-Avoid spending time on proposals that were not tailored to your project by using the "ignore" feature for GSoC contributor proposals.
+Avoid spending time on proposals that were not tailored to your project by ignoring them.
+Some folks use the star feature to mark their favorites or to mark the proposals they are going to ignore.
+Stars are only visible to the user and can not be seen by others.

 Occasionally a GSoC contributor does not understand the importance of attribution when drawing on material from outside sources.
 Make sure they understand, early on, that plagiarism is not tolerated.
 The article <http://tesl-ej.org/ej10/a2.html> has some context to avoid surprises.